-• The Swiss Federal Institute of Technology Zurich provides a set of implementations as:
+- The Swiss Federal Institute of Technology Zurich provides a set of implementations as: - Copper [181] is a CoAP user-agent for Firefox and therefore only a CoAP client written in JavaScript and is conform to RFC 7252. - Erbium [182] is a REST Engine which is currently used in Contiki and is implemented in C. In contrast to the other implementations this is only conform to the CoAP draft 16. - Californium [183] is a CoAP framework in Java which is RFC 7252 conform and currently the most complete implementation of related drafts like CoAP resource discovery and observation. - Actinium [184] at last is an Apps server for Californium.

-- Copper [178] is a CoAP user-agent for Firefox and therefore only a CoAP client written in JavaScript and is conform to the CoAP draft 18. - Erbium [179] is a REST Engine which is currently used in Contiki and is implemented in C. In contrast to the other implementations this is only conform to the CoAP draft 16. - Californium [180] is a CoAP framework in Java which is CoAP draft 18 conform and currently the most complete implementation of related drafts like CoAP resource discovery and observation. - Actinium [181] at last is an Apps server for Californium. - jCoAp [182] is a CoAP stack for Java which is currently conform to the CoAP draft 18.
+- jCoAp [185] is a CoAP stack for Java which is conform to RFC 7252.
 It can be used to develop client, server and CoAP<->HTTP-Proxy software.
-The jCoAP stack is developed by the University of Rostock. - The University of Bremen provides libCoAP[183] which is a C implementation conform to the CoAP draft 18 and provides the possibility to create clients and servers - CoAP.net [184] is a C# (.net) implementation based on Californium and is currently conform to the CoAP draft 13
+The jCoAP stack is developed by the University of Rostock. - The University of Bremen provides libCoAP[186] which is a C implementation conform to RFC 7252 and provides the possibility to create clients and servers - CoAP.net [187] is a C# (.net) implementation based on Californium and is currently conform to the CoAP draft 13